varnish/Varnish-Book/varnish_book.rst

    In the next chapters, you will learn how to modify the response headers Varnish sends.
    This also allows your origin server to emit response headers that should be seen and used by Varnish only, not in your browser.

+   When browsers decide to load a resource from their local cache, requests are never sent.
+   Therefore this exercise and these type of tests are not possible to be simulated in ``varnishtest``.

    ..
 This explanation is irrelevant for this exercise
    ..
 By using `s-maxage` instead of `max-age` we limit the number of clients to cache servers, but even `s-maxage` will be used by caching proxies which you do not control.